 Marselan is a cross of Cabernet Sauvignon and Grenache created by Paul Truel in 1961.
 It is named for the town of Marseillan, near the INRA vineyard collection at Domaine de Vassal, where Truel worked from 1952 until his retirement in 1985.

-The hope for Marselan was to blend the attractive qualities, including the structure, of “king of grapes” Cabernet Sauvignon, with the higher yields and heat resistance of Grenache.
+The hope for Marselan was to blend the attractive qualities, including the structure, of the “king of grapes” Cabernet Sauvignon, with the higher yields and heat resistance of Grenache.
 There were further hopes that such a grape would resist disease.

 How to describe Marselan and the wine it produces?
 Read on.